 - a.
 Generally accepted detention and correctional practices - b.
 Any judicial findings of inadequacy - c.
 Any findings of inadequacy from Federal investigative agencies - d.
-Any findings of inadequacy from internal or external oversight bodies
+Any findings of inadequacy from internal or external oversight bodies - e.

-- e.
 All components of the facility's physical plant (including "blind-spots" or areas where staff or offenders may be isolated) - f.
 The composition of the offender population - g.
 The number and placement of supervisory staff - h.
-Institution programs occurring on a particular shift - I. Any applicable State or local laws, regulations, or standards - j.
+Institution programs occurring on a particular shift - i.
+Any applicable State or local laws, regularions, or standards - j.
 The prevalence of substantiated and unsubstantiated incidents of sexual abuse - k.
 Any other relevant factors

 In circumstances where the staffing plan is not complied with, the facility shall document and justify all deviations from the plan.
-During the pre-audit, the auditor was advised the facility has deviated from the staffing plan in the past; however, those positions deemed to be key posts, were never closed.